 Ahead of Baselworld 2016, TAG Heuer has released a preview of their new accessibly-priced Carrera chronograph tourbillon collection, which starts at $15,000.

 Made from grade 5 titanium, the Heuer-02T case has a brushed finish with a black titanium bezel, and a steel crown over-molded with rubber.
 There is also an all-black variant, called the Black Phantom.

 The dial is skeletonized, with black bridges, and a carbon and titanium tourbillon cage at 6 o’clock.
-A dual register chronograph layout displays chrono hours at 9 o’clock and chrono minutes at 3 o’clock.
-Large baton-shaped hour and minute hands display the time along with polished and satin-finished baton indexes.
-Hands and indexes are treated with a luminous material.
+A dual register chronograph layout displays chronograph hours at 9 o’clock and chronograph minutes at 3 o’clock.
+The large baton-shaped hour and minute hands display the time along with polished and satin-finished baton indexes.
+Hands and indexes are treated with luminous material.

 Inside, is the Heuer-02T automatic chronograph, which was developed directly from the DNA of the CH-80 chronograph, a timepiece TAG Heuer canceled two years ago, after launching it the same year at Baselworld.
 The COSC-certified movement runs at 4Hz (28,800 vph), has a chronograph and flying tourbillon, and is powered by a single barrel good for 65-hours.

 The main components, including the base, chronograph, and tourbillon – are 100% in-house designed and manufactured, although the balance spring is produced by Atokalpa.

 Paired with a matte black alligator leather strap, sewn onto black rubber with matching stitching, and a push-button deployant buckle.
 Also available with a perforated black rubber strap.
 Water resistance is 100 meters.